Georgia Tax Deed Sales: What Does a Redeemable Deed Mean?

+Today, I’m going to answer your questions about Georgia tax deed sales.
 I’m Ted Thomas, and I’ve been involved in the tax lien and tax defaulted property business for the last 25 to 30 years.
 I started out as an investor, and then I became a coach and a guide.

-We’re going to talk about Georgia.
-It’s a good place to buy tax defaulted property, which they call redeemable tax deeds.
+Georgia is a good place to buy tax defaulted property, which they call redeemable tax deeds.

-This is going to be unusual.
-It’s a little bit different.
-We’ve talked about tax liens a lot.
-Now we have an unusual kind of a hybrid.
-The hybrid is a tax deed, however, they call it a redeemable deed.
-What does that mean?
+This is going to be unusual; it’s a little bit different.
+We’ve talked about tax liens a lot, now we have an unusual kind of a hybrid that combines some aspects of a tax lien certificate with a tax deed.

-Georgia Tax Deed Sales Are Held in 159 Counties
+How Do Georgia Tax Deed Sales Work?

 You do not get possession.
 You get a redeemable deed.